bernardleanse/CV/README.md

-## Your Name

-Bernard Leanse
+## Bernard Leanse

 Always been drawn to engineering and problem solving!
 Been into tech and computers since a teenager.
 Having started a degree in chemical engineering following top A level grades, studies were suspended following mental health difficulties.
+Decided I don't want to be stuck in a factory office in grangemouth.

 Became hooked on speciality coffee work and managed a top coffee place for a while.
 My personality is very all or nothing, when I decide i'm doing something, I become obsessively meticulous with my approach unitl the job is done!
 Very keen on cycling and would love to work for a company such as komoot or Strava.